ucl-cssb/cneta/README.md

 Please see run-svtreemcmc.sh to learn how to set different parameters

-There are two runing modes depending on whether a reference tree is provided.
+There are two running modes depending on whether a reference tree is provided.
 With a reference tree, the tree topolgy is fixed.